LEGION M'S SLATE OF PROJECTS

-In addition, the interactive nature of the process by which we narrow down nearly 400 pitches to the top 10 has provided the foundation for a interactive social game that has garnered interest from several potential distribution partners.
+In addition, the game we use narrow down nearly 400 pitches to the top 10 has provided the foundation for an interactive web series that has garnered interest from several potential distribution partners.
 Speculative shows like this are always a long-shot, but we believe Pitch Elevator represents a show that could be very attractive to the right distribution partner, and offers Legion M considerable upside if we can bring it to market.

 Aside from the financial considerations, Pitch Elevator is important because it illustrates our commitment to "Opening the Gates of Hollywood" for fans and creators.
 This competition was open to anyone, yet 10 finalists will receive a once-in-a-lifetime chance to pitch their idea to a panel Hollywood insiders.
 These are the sorts of breaks that Legion M aspires to provide to new creators.